matthinea/supercollider-snippets/README.md

 # supercollider-snippets package

-This is a snippets package for use in SuperCollider, a programming language for audio synthesis.
+This is an Atom snippets package for use in SuperCollider, a programming language for audio synthesis.
 Feel free to submit pull requests to add snippets you find useful; just make sure to check if similar coverage doesn't already exist.

 # contributing